Kathryn Janeway: Reception

 In 2019, Vulture.com ranked Captain Kathryn Janeway as the number one Star Trek captain by their selection criterion, a combination of competency and managerial style.
 In particular, they note her ability to overcome great challenges despite being on the other side of the Galaxy and commanding a crew in large part consisting of non-Starfleet personnel.
 One of her interesting relationships is noted as with the former Maquis B'Elanna Torres (played by Roxann Dawson), and the former Borg Seven of Nine (played by Jeri Ryan).
 Space.com rated Janeway as the number three best captain of Star Trek.
 In 2017, The Washington Post ranked Janeway as the third best Captain of Star Trek.

 Screen Rant rated her the fifth best captain of the franchise, noting her ability to command in adverse situations; two praises were that she does not give up easily and tries to maintain crew morale.
 In a review of female characters from science fiction television and film, Janeway was in the top ten.
 Captain Janeway was ranked as the 18th best character of all Star Trek by IGN in 2009.
 In 2016, Captain Janeway was ranked as the 8th most important character of Starfleet within the Star Trek science fiction universe by Wired magazine.

 The romance between Janeway and Kashyk in "Counterpoint" was praised by Screen Rant, which they rated as one of the ten best episodes of Star Trek: Voyager.
 In 2018, CBR ranked Janeway as the 4th best Starfleet character of Star Trek.
 In 2017, Screen Rant ranked Kathryn Janeway as the 18th most attractive person in the Star Trek universe.

 In 2018, The Gamer ranked Janeway as one of the top fifteen starship captains of the Star Trek franchise.

 Captain Janeway was rated as one of the top seven time travelers, in the whole Star Trek franchise by Nerdist in 2019, for her exploits in "Endgame".

 In July 2019, Screen Rant ranked Janeway the 4th smartest character of Star Trek.

+In May 2024, CBR ranked Janeway as the best Star Trek captain to lead a series.

 Legacy

 There's coffee in that nebula

-In 2015, astronaut Samantha Cristoforetti tweeted "There's coffee in that nebula", quoting Janeway from the Star Trek: Voyager episode "The Cloud".
-She accompanied this tweet with a photo of her wearing a Star Trek uniform aboard the International Space Station.
-The space station was getting a shipment of supplies which triggered a chance to say how coffee really was in the incoming spacecraft (a Dragon cargo spacecraft).
-The spacecraft was carrying the ISSpresso machine which really would allow coffee beverages to be made aboard the space station.
+In 2015, astronaut Samantha Cristoforetti – then serving aboard the International Space Station– dressed as Janeway for photographs in which she gestured toward an incoming Dragon cargo spacecraft.
+She posted a photo to Twitter with the comment, "‘There’s coffee in that nebula’… ehm, I mean… in that #Dragon," quoting a memorable line by the character from the Star Trek: Voyager episode "The Cloud".
+The craft was carrying an ISSpresso machine and coffee for the crew.